hoxo-m/deltatest/README.md

 #### 1. Standard Formula

-This is the popular formula format, where the left-hand side represents the target variable, and the right-hand side specifies the explanatory variable.
-In this case, the left-hand side should be in the form of `numerator / denominator`, and the right-hand side should be the column name representing the group.
+This is the common formula format, where the left-hand side represents the target variable, and the right-hand side specifies the explanatory variable.
+In this case, the left-hand side should be of the form `numerator / denominator`, and the right-hand side should be the column name representing the group.
 When using this style, you do not need to specify the `by` argument.